 Shannon Brownlee’s seminal book Overtreated delves into the data showing just how harmful too much care can be.
 Written for a lay audience.

-The Implications of Regional Variations in Medical Spending, the Dartmouth Health Atlas: Part 1 and Part 2 provides the original evidence showing that more care is not always better.
+John Wennberg’s 1973 Science article on regional variation in healthcare practice, as well as his book Tracking Medicine, are classic Slow Medicine references.
+Subsequently, Wennberg’s group at Dartmouth published: The Implications of Regional Variations in Medical Spending, the Dartmouth Health Atlas: Part 1 and Part 2, which provide key evidence showing that more care is not always better.
 Written for a medical audience.

 Read about the “Less is More” series in JAMA IM: An ever-growing collection of articles highlighting situations where fewer interventions lead to better outcomes.
 The collection includes original research and case studies that provide “teachable moments”.
 Written for a medical audience but may be appreciated by lay readers.

-Gordie Schiff’s principles of conservative prescribing: A slow medicine favorite, and an important read for any clinician looking for help with reducing the burden of polypharmacy and adverse medication effects in their patient population.
+Gordy Schiff’s principles of conservative prescribing: A slow medicine favorite, and an important read for any clinician looking for help with reducing the burden of polypharmacy and adverse medication effects in their patient population.
 Schiff gives practical, inspiring advice about how to approach prescribing that WILL change your practice.
-Written for a medical audience.
+Also check out his more recent principles for conservative, care-full diagnosis.
+Both written for a medical audience.